 I’ve watched so many people on Instagram build new homes or renovate their home and felt like this time would never come.
 Yes, I was jealous.
 When you own a business and are responsible for people and their families, it’s SO hard to make your own life a priority.
 We knew when we bought our property that we’d have to renovate, but have been afraid to since farming is risky and there are ALWAYS unexpected expenses.
 We have a major irrigation situation running up our driveway right now, last year it was a septic emergency, and who knows what will be next.
 Hopefully one of my beloved willows doesn’t fall, haha!
 In all seriousness though, I never know if our clients will continue to love us or if we’re doing all we can to secure our place in the industry, so focusing on us is a huge internal struggle.
 But here we are and we’re so excited to finally be starting this process.
 We’re not that excited about moving into our small guest house with tons of pets and hopefully a baby, but it’s only for a year (so our contractor says)!

-Our overall goal is to design a home that blends seamlessly with the landscape we’ve been blessed with and for our home to feel like it’s right where it’s meant to be - on an old-fashioned working rose farm in the country.
+Our overall goal is to design a European farmhouse that blends seamlessly with the landscape we’ve been blessed with and for our home to feel like it’s right where it’s meant to be - on an old-fashioned working rose farm in the country.
 Thank you for taking time to read about our remodel!
-I will share our floor plans, exterior renderings and cabinetry plans soon!!
+I will share more tips and updates about our floor plans, exterior renderings and cabinetry plans soon!!